kensanata/oddmu/README.md

 restart the server.
 Modifying the styles in the templates would be a good start to get a feel for it.

+The first change you should make is to replace the email address in `view.html`. 😄

 The templates can refer to the following properties of a page:

 `{{.Title}}` is the page title.
 If the page doesn't provide its own